Crush Bar: History

-On March 17, 2020, Crush Bar was forced to close due to the Oregon Governor's mandate for the COVID-19 pandemic.
-The current owner John Clarke terminated all 27 employees and refused to pay out any form of compensation.
+Crush Bar was established in 2001.
+The bar was owned by John "Woody" Clarke.
+It hosted the monthly event Bi Bar in 2014.On March 17, 2020, Crush Bar was forced to close due to the Oregon Governor's mandate for the COVID-19 pandemic.
+Clarke terminated all 27 employees and refused to pay out any form of compensation.
 The bar's union, Crush Bar Workers Collective (CBWC), staged a sit-in to demand compensation for "accrued sick time pay off, half-time pay for our scheduled hours one week out, and guarantee rehires when the bar reopens".
 The owner denied these requests and contacted law enforcement to have the union members removed.
 Two days later the owner backtracked their claim and agreed to compensate the employees for their sick leave.

+Crush Bar was scheduled to close at the end of 2023.
+However, an employee's investment in the bar kept Crush opened into 2024, with Clarke no longer overseeing business operations.
+In December 2024, the business announced plans to close permanently at the end of the year.
+Following New Year's Eve, Crush Bar closed on January 1, 2025.
+The bar Peacock is slated to open in the space that previously housed Crush Bar in 2025.

 Reception

-Crush has been recognized multiple times by Willamette Week's annual readers' poll.
+Crush was recognized multiple times by Willamette Week's annual readers' poll.
 The bar was named "Best LGBT Bar" in 2015, and "Best LGBT Bar" and runner-up in the "Best Drag Show" category in 2016.
 Crush was named the city's best bar in 2017, and "Best LGBTQ Bar" and runner-up in the "Best Happy Hour" category in 2018.
-Crush Bar won in the "Best LGBTQ Bar" category of Willamette Week "Best of Portland Readers' Poll 2020".
+Crush Bar won in the "Best LGBTQ Bar" category in 2020.
+Michael Russell included Crush Bar in The Oregonian's list of the 21 "most painful" restaurant and bar closures of 2024.